Fco-Quiroga/gym-kheperaposition/README.md

 ### Source:

-This environment corresponds to the implementation of the [Khepera IV library for robotic control education using V-REP](https://www.sciencedirect.com/science/article/pii/S2405896317323303) for the position control experiment.
+This environment corresponds to the implementation of the [Khepera IV library for robotic control education using V-REP](https://www.sciencedirect.com/science/article/pii/S2405896317323303) for the position control experiment (G. Farías et la.).

 ### Observation Space: